 Training Academy, Hospital, High Rise Building 10 flats, High Rise Building 20 flats, High Rise Building 30 flats, High Rise Building 40 flats, Temple, High Rise Building 50 flats, Port, Ranch

 Skyscraper 60 flats, Skyscraper 70 flats, Skyscraper 80 flats, Skyscraper 90 flats, Skyscraper 100 flats, Cathedral, Zoo

 Some facilities require that they be assigned to a faction of a certain

-type as operator to earn an income.
+type as manager to earn an income.
 These facilities are listed below with

 there respected faction type.

 The trading skill of the operator

 will affect how well you can run your business.
 If you have a high

 skill, you will make more income than someone with a lower skill.
 Also,